 |Negativism||Adopting behaviors that are the opposite of their emotions|

 |Posturing||Adopting a rigid or unnatural posture for extended periods|

 |Stereotypy||Ritualistic movements, such as rocking|

 |Stupor||Lower response to stimuli|

 |Unusual mannerisms||Irregular speech or movement patterns|

 |Wavy flexibility||Lack of response to commands and immobility|

 A person with catatonic depression will probably also experience classic depression symptoms, such as feeling low or sad.
 They may also experience a sense of hopelessness.

 Depression can affect a person’s appetite, sleep levels, concentration, and movement.

-Doctors do not know exactly what causes catatonic depression, though there are some theories.
+Doctors do not know what causes catatonic depression.